secretstartups/handbook/development/growth/product-intelligence/gitlab_com_performance_dashboard.html.md

 ## How is this different than LCP?

 [LCP (Largest Contentful Paint)](/handbook/engineering/development/performance-indicators/#largest-contentful-paint-lcp) measures the time to make a web page available for a user to see.
-We measure this by periodically polling `specific pages` from a `specific user account` (_NEEDS TO BE CONFIRMED_).
+We measure this by periodically polling `specific pages` from a `specific user account`.
 This is an excellent way to measure performance for end-users.

+sitespeed.io measures hundreds of data points with a major focus is around loading performance on the different web vitals where LCP is one of them.
+It is a synthetic measurement by a docker container that does multiple runs against the specified URL's every 3 hours.

 The dashboards described on this page use snowplow performance metrics which provide a different but also useful picture of end-user performance.
 They don't show LCP but other related metrics and for `all pages` for `all users` (for users that allow us to collect this data).